461-RTOS/Core/Documentation/Functions/Atomics.md

     AtomicStatus AtomicStop(void);
 ```

-Notice 1: Notice 1: Atomic Blocks will prevent context switching, and are not automatically ended.
+Notice 1: Atomic Blocks will prevent context switching, and are not automatically ended.
 It is the Responsibility of the programmer to manually end an atomic block.
-Atomic Blocks started with `AtomicStart` must ALWAYS be terminated with `AtomicStop`\
+Atomic Blocks started with `AtomicStart` must ALWAYS be terminated with `AtomicStop`

 ### Return Value: